Pneumatic Appendix

 Adapt the size and carrying capacity of your boat dinghy.

-You'll find different sizes of inflatable tenders in our catalog.
-They are distinguished by their passenger capacity and maximum load capacity.
+You'll find different sizes of inflatable dinghy in our catalog.
+They differ in terms of passenger capacity and maximum load.
 These are essential factors to take into account when choosing your inflatable boat.

 The dinghy must be adapted to the size of your vessel.
-The more passengers it can accommodate, the larger the dinghy should be and the greater its maximum load.
-However, it is important to make sure that you have enough room to transport your dinghy (on the deck, in the hold, on davits).
+The more passengers it can accommodate, the larger the dinghy and the greater its maximum load.
+However, make sure you have enough room to transport your dinghy (on deck, in the hold, on davits).

-Also, it is good to know what you will use your dinghy for: simple trips between the anchorage and the port, or excursions in inaccessible areas.
-You may prefer a boat that is quicker to install a motor.
+Likewise, it's a good idea to know what you'll be using your dinghy for: simple trips between anchorage and port, or excursions into inaccessible areas.
+If so, you may prefer a boat that's quicker to install a motor.

-At Comptoir Nautique you'll also find all the accessories you need to operate your inflatable dinghy, from motors and oars to electric inflators, carry bags, control panels, benches and rear seats.
+At Comptoir Nautique, you'll also find all the accessories you need to operate your inflatable boat, from motors and oars to electric inflators, carry bags, control panels, benches and rear seats

 Voilier et son annexe